KeitoTakaishi/Formula2Keyframe/README.md

 # About

-This project generates KeyFrame using Easing Functions.
+This project generates KeyFrame using Formula.
 You can use KeyFrame generated for deforum stable diffusion and etc.

-# How to use

-`sudo ./examples/run.sh`

 # Example
 ![sample](./examples/out.gif)